Rhys Baker teaches science at Arthur Mellows Village College in Peterborough, UK.

 Apart from these two general rules, there are specific strategies used by the top dodgeball teams:

 - Aim at players in the corners to force them to step out of bounds.

-- Hold a ball behind your back for a teammate to grab and thow.
-If the opposition don't know who has the balls, they are easier to hit.
+- Hold a ball behind your back for a teammate to grab and throw.
+If the opposition doesn't know who has the balls, they are easier to hit.
 Even if you don't have a ball, hold your hands behind your back to fool the opposition into thinking you might.

 - Don't celebrate hits.
 The opposition will be vulnerable immediately after losing someone, so follow up with some low, fast throws.